-- 1. Let F be this NativeError function object on which the new operator was applied. - 2.
-Let argumentsList be the argumentsList argument of the [[Construct]] internal method that was invoked by the new operator. - 3.
-Return the result of OrdinaryConstruct (F, argumentsList),
+- 1. Let F be this Native Error function object on which the new operator was applied. - Let argumentsList be the argumentsList argument of the [[Construct]] internal method that was invoked by the new operator. - Return the result of OrdinaryConstruct (F, argumentsList).

-If a NativeError constructor is implemented as an ordinary function object, its [[Construct]] internal method will perform the above steps.
+If a NativeError constructor is implemented as an ECMAScript function object, its [[Construct]] internal method will perform the above steps.

-19.4.6.2 Properties of the NativeError Constructors
+19.5.6.2 Properties of the NativeError Constructors

-The value of the [[Prototype]] internal data property of a NativeError constructor is the Error constructor object (19.4.1).
+The value of the [[Prototype]] internal slot of a NativeError constructor is the Error constructor object (19.5.1).

-Besides the length property (whose value is 1), each NativeError constructor has the following property:
+Besides the length property (whose value is 1), each NativeError constructor has the following properties: